Tim-Maes/GraphR/README.md

 ## Database

 Currently supports a `DbConnectionProvider` for a single SQL database connection.
+Inject the `IDbConnectionProvider` in your repositories.

 ### Transactions